advanderveer/ep/v2/README.md

 - [x] SHOULD allow outputs to specify template method that returns the template type directly, not just the name

+- [ ] COULD  make the response.Render() method take variadic nr of interface{}
+             arguments such that exec methods can return any nr of outputs. response.Bind() might also be able to bind more then one input.
+             Might be usefull if the endpoint has a two distict outputs with different templates and logic?
+Errors are already different outputs
 - [ ] COULD  add a specific output that renders as nil, instead skipping encoding
 - [ ] COULD  allow xml/json/form/template encoder/decoder configuration with the
              option pattern or outputs implementing a certain interface.
 The